 Input lag (time between display receiving signal and updating screen) isn’t impressive at 70.6 milliseconds in Movie mode.
 Changing the mode, for instance into Game mode, will give you a reduced input lag but it eats on the general picture quality.
 Not a worthy trade-off.

 Viewed under normal conditions, the 32-inch set will consume 97 watts of power.
 The Toshiba Fire TV Edition doesn’t have any specific power-saving features or modes available, though you can save a bit of electricity by dimming the backlight.

-The 32-inch Toshiba Fire TV we’ve revieved starts at 32LF221U19 but stands out as a more economical 32-inch smart TV that undercuts last year’s Element Fire TV Editions in pricing, but still offers good contrasts.
+The 32-inch Toshiba Fire TV we’ve reviewed stands out as a more economical 32-inch smart TV that undercuts last year’s Element Fire TV Editions in pricing, but still offers good contrasts.
 It makes significant compromises in picture quality to hit its sweet low price, however, it isn’t downright worse for a budget 32-inch LED TV considering that even competitors lack HDR signals.

 And, compromises like plain design and low picture quality are to be expected when you find a 32-inch smart TV at such a low price.
 The Amazon Fire TV platform is still very robust, full-featured and useful, especially with Alexa integration, and while the picture quality is unenticing, it doesn’t make atrocious mistakes like skewed color or completely shattered shadows.

 Again, the Toshiba 32LF221U19 manual will let you get the best of this Fire TV even if you’ve not used one before.
 Overall, this 32-inch panel remains the TV of choice for anyone in the market for an affordable, easy-to-use Smart TV without spending too much.